 It wasn’t until recently that women were comfortable talking about their sex lives (or lack thereof)—even with their doctors.
-They would rather suffer in silence than seek relief from issues like painful intercourse, vaginal dryness, and a waning libido.
-But thanks to the aforementioned HBO series, as well as books like “50 Shades of Gray,” women are not only talking about it, they are no longer content to give up a fulfilling sex life just because their bodies are aging.
+When it comes to menopause in particular, many women would rather suffer in silence than seek relief from symptoms like painful intercourse, vaginal dryness, and a waning sex drive.
+But thanks to the aforementioned HBO series, as well as books like “50 Shades of Gray,” women are not only talking about it, but they are also no longer content to give up a fulfilling sex life just because their bodies are aging.

 So, what can women do to bring back that lovin’ feelin’?
 Here are five suggestions for getting a midlife sex life back on track.

 - Talk to Your Doctor: A visit to the doctor is a good first step to rule out any underlying problems.
-Put aside any embarrassment and talk openly about your concerns so that he or she can explore the options that are right for you.
+Put aside any embarrassment and talk openly about your concerns — including any menopause symptoms you’re experiencing — so that he or she can explore the options that are right for you.

 - Embrace Your Changing Body: Different doesn’t mean worse—it just means, well, different.
 Maybe things aren’t as tight or perky as they once were—and that’s ok.
-Our bodies are designed to age, so just go with it.
-Control the things you can, like diet and exercise, and play up the things that make you feel beautiful, like shiny hair, sparkling eyes, or a dazzling smile.
+Our bodies are designed to age.
+Focus on embracing change during the menopausal transition, controlling the things you can, and playing up the things that make you feel beautiful, like shiny hair, sparkling eyes, or a dazzling smile.

 - Communicate With Your Partner: Whether you’ve been with the same person for 30 years or you are single and actively dating, communication is key.
 Express what you like—and what you don’t.
-Find ways to connect—or reconnect that are not necessarily about the “big finish.”
+Find ways to connect—or reconnect, that are not necessarily all about the “big finish.”
 Take long walks, make out like teenagers in the car, go dancing.
 Setting the tone can go a long way in setting the mood.
-No partner, no problem – self pleasure can also be a very satisfying way to get into the mood, and stay there.
+No partner?
+No problem – self pleasure can also be a very satisfying way to get into the mood and stay there.

-There is no reason a woman shouldn’t enjoy an active and satisfying sex life throughout her entire life.
+There is no reason a woman shouldn’t enjoy an active and satisfying sex life during and after menopause.
 The most important thing to remember is this: there is nothing sexier than a confident woman who knows and embraces who she is, regardless of her age.